solidi/writing/07-the-decision-hypothesis.md

 ![Developers do not like to document.
 Mundane external processes hurt developer happiness. [ 1 ]](images/07-04.png)

-Fred breaks down and writes a chapter on marrying documentation to code.
+Fred writes a chapter on marrying documentation to code.
 He said:

 > Yet our practice in programming documentation violates our own teaching.
 We typically attempt to maintain a machine-readable form of a program and an independent set of human-readable documentation, consisting of prose and flow charts.